Navigating Compliance Challenges

 The significance of CMMC is underscored by the fact that, starting November 10, 2025, compliance will be mandatory for all DoD contracts involving CUI or FCI.
 This requirement will impact approximately 337,968 entities across various sectors, underscoring the essential need for robust protective measures.
 As organizations prepare for compliance, they must navigate a tiered certification model that encompasses self-assessments and third-party evaluations, ensuring that their cybersecurity practices align with established standards.

 Real-world examples illustrate the critical nature of this compliance framework in safeguarding sensitive information.
 For instance, defense contractors are now required to extend CUI or FCI obligations to all subcontractors, highlighting the necessity for thorough adherence across the supply chain.
-This collaborative approach not only enhances security but also fosters trust among contractors and their partners.
+This collaborative approach not only but also fosters trust among contractors and their partners.

 In conclusion, understanding what does CMMC stand for is essential as the CMMC framework plays a crucial role in security compliance, especially with the evolving landscape in 2025 and beyond.
 Organizations must proactively assess their cybersecurity posture and engage with qualified assessors to meet the stringent requirements set forth by the DoD, ultimately ensuring the protection of national security and sensitive data.